MohammadAsir/PeakRanks/README.md

 **PeakRanks**

 ## Purpose and Summary
-**PeakRanks** allows gamers to collect, display, and share their highest in-game ranks across various competitive titles (e.g., CS:GO, CS2, League of Legends, Rainbow Six Siege, Valorant, Overwatch, Deadlock).
-Unlike existing rank-tracking websites that rely on official game APIs, **PeakRanks** focuses on user-provided information.
-This design makes it possible to track peak ranks from older or unsupported games, and it also offers a social aspect—view your friends’ performance to see whether they are worthy teammates for your next gaming adventure!
+**PeakRanks** is designed to let gamers collect, display, and share their highest in-game ranks across various competitive titles (e.g., CS:GO, CS2, League of Legends, Rainbow Six Siege, Valorant, Overwatch, Deadlock as these are the games I personally play and want to add).
+Unlike existing rank-tracking websites that hook into official game APIs, PeakRank primarily relies on user-provided information.
+This allows you to store and compare your peak ranks even for older or less-supported games where automated tracking is unavailable, and to view your friend’s performance in these games, to judge if they are worthy of becoming your partner in a different game.

 ---